What Are Antiviral Herbs?

 A Time-Honored Western Herbal Formula for Viruses

-In light of this discussion about using herbs for colds, influenza, and other viral infections, I am sharing a recipe from Emily Han’s and my new book, Wild Remedies: How to Forage Healing Foods and Craft Your Own Herbal Medicine.
+In light of this discussion about using herbs for colds, influenza, and other viral infections, I am sharing a recipe from Emily Han’s and my book, Wild Remedies: How to Forage Healing Foods and Craft Your Own Herbal Medicine.

 Before we get to the recipe, let’s look at the ingredients: